How Much Protein Can I Eat on a Keto diet?

 How To Check You’re Eating A Good Amount Of Protein?

 As many of the experts above stated, protein is essential for our bodies to function correctly.
 So, don’t under-eat protein in your quest to achieve high ketone levels!
+(Plus there are other ways to boost ketone levels, if necessary!)

 If you’re just looking to maintain your muscle mass, then a rough guide for protein is to consume 0.8 g of protein per lb of lean body mass.